reactive-firewall/multicast/docs/Environment_Configuration.md

 ### Buffer Size Configuration

 - Must be positive integer
-- Invalid values trigger warning and fall back to default
+- Invalid values trigger a warning and fall back to default
 - Example:

   ```python